Your Cart (0)

 • The required integration complexity makes the cost disproportionate to the savings

-• The human time saved doesn't translate to anything — the person just has less to do
+• The human time saved does not translate to anything, the person simply has less to do

 A rigorous ROI calculation also tells you when not to invest.
-If the numbers don't work, that's useful information.
+If the numbers do not work, that is useful information.
+It is better to kill a bad project at the business case stage than to absorb six months of implementation cost and then quietly shelf the result.

 Frequently Asked Questions

-A: Start with conservative benchmarks from comparable implementations, then validate against your specific numbers.
+Start with conservative benchmarks from comparable implementations, then validate against your specific numbers.
 For outreach personalization, industry benchmarks show 2-4x response rate improvements with good implementations.
-For document processing, AI assistance typically reduces review time by 50-70% for routine documents.
+For document processing, AI assistance typically reduces review time by 50-70 percent for routine documents.
 Apply these ranges to your actual volumes and costs.
-If the ROI doesn't hold up even with conservative benchmarks, it may not be the right use case.
+If the ROI does not hold up even with conservative benchmarks, it may not be the right use case.
 If it works at conservative estimates, you have confidence in the investment.

-A: These are real but harder to measure because they're distributed and unsystematic.
-Individual AI tool use can create value, but it's inconsistent — some employees use it heavily, some don't, quality varies.
-It's worth tracking through periodic surveys, but it's better to build your core ROI case on systematic AI implementations where you can measure inputs and outputs directly.
+These are real but harder to measure because they are distributed and unsystematic.
+Individual AI tool use can create value, but it is inconsistent.
+Some employees use it heavily, some do not, quality varies.
+It is worth tracking through periodic surveys, but it is better to build your core ROI case on systematic AI implementations where you can measure inputs and outputs directly.
+Shadow AI savings are a nice secondary story, not the foundation of the business case.

-A: Some AI value is genuinely hard to quantify — better employee experience, faster response to competitive situations, reduced cognitive load.
-Don't force false precision on these.
+Some AI value is genuinely hard to quantify: better employee experience, faster response to competitive situations, reduced cognitive load.
+Do not force false precision on these.
 Instead, build your ROI case on the quantifiable value, and note the qualitative benefits as additional upside.
-If the quantifiable ROI doesn't justify the investment on its own, be honest about that — qualitative benefits rarely close a gap that the numbers don't support.
+If the quantifiable ROI does not justify the investment on its own, be honest about that.
+Qualitative benefits rarely close a gap that the numbers do not support.

 Ready to put this into action?